DanielTDay/Jammin/02_Player_Characters/Deekeek_Hiqui.md

 The eyes are milky white, and seem to glow with an inner light.
 They give off a wise and otherworldly quality, as if they are seeing beyond what is visible to others.
 Those close to Deekeek know this to be incorrect.

+## Background Notes
+Young, learning to fly - can't

+MOB 100 killing/injuring another student

+Deekeek leads a flock - powerful

+Fought with a rival - blackout - wakeup and temple is leveled

+Cast out - ends up on bral

 ## Bio
 Originally from X